zesty-io/RFCs/text/rfc-0009-contents-schema-in-YAML.md

       * link-title: A

 ### Example 2: path-full
 `path-full` will prepend the path that you define with the parent(if defined) and domain.
-The path in this example will be: `my-domain.com/A/A1` If a parent was not define the path would be: `my-domain.com/A1`
+The path in this example will be: `my-domain.com/A/A1` If a parent is not defined the path would be: `my-domain.com/A1`
                               ---------
                               | A page |
                               ----------